 This may be easier said than done, but it turns out many successful people, from top CEOs to creative visionaries, have experienced getting fired at one point in their careers.
 The most important thing to remember is that getting fired is what you make of it — according to these wildly successful entrepreneurs and innovators it can even launch your career!

 Whether you expect it or not, losing your job is a jarring experience, and as big companies go through layoffs, it’s often out of your control.
 Now that you know what to do if you lose your employment, you can move forward feeling in control of the situation.
 The best thing you can do is maintain your current routine as much as possible while focusing your efforts on finding a new job.

-According to the most recent numbers from the U.S. Bureau of Labor Statistics, the national unemployment rate is at 4 percent and has been in a steady decline since 2009 when it was 10 percent.
+According to the most recent numbers from the US Bureau of Labor Statistics, the national unemployment rate is at 6 percent, dropping after the steep increase after COVID hit last year.
 With a little hard work, you’ll be back to your normal 9-to-5 grind — and more importantly, collecting a steady income — in no time.
-Just know that unemployment can be incredibly draining so when you’re tired at the end of a long day of doing “nothing,” congratulate yourself on the progress you’ve made toward finding your next job.
+Just know that unemployment can be incredibly draining, so when you’re tired at the end of a long day of doing “nothing,” congratulate yourself on the progress you’ve made toward finding your next job.
 And remember, it’s temporary!

 You Might Also Like

 February 18, 2021